luikore/magan/readme.md

 ## Capture variables

-Capture variables can defined before a unit expression, and can be used in inside blocks.
+Capture variables are defined before a unit expression, and are used in blocks or back references.

 ### Last-capture variable